Sith: Fictional backstory (Legends)

 Exar Kun's invasion directly influenced the Mandalorian Wars, whereas the individuals known as Revan and Alek came across Darth Vitiate's empire in the Unknown Regions.
 Seduced to the dark side and declaring themselves Sith Lords, Revan and Alek became Darth Revan and Darth Malak, respectively.
-Vitiate had them seek out the Star Forge, an ancient, alien weapons plant that the Sith hoped to use to speed up their return to the galaxy.
+Vitiate had them seek out the Star Forge, an ancient, Rakatan weapons plant that the Sith hoped to use to speed up their return to the galaxy.
 Revan and Malak instead opted to use the Star Forge to fuel their own imperial war machine and led a brutal and hugely successful campaign against the Republic.
-Revan was eventually betrayed by Malak, allowing a Jedi strike team to capture him.
-Malak continued his conquest without Revan's tactical leadership until a redeemed Revan defeated him, and the Star Forge, the source of the Sith fleet, was destroyed.
+Revan initially hoped to supplant the Republic with his own Sith regime as a means of contesting Vitiate's empire, but was betrayed by Malak, allowing a Jedi strike team to capture him.
+Malak continued his conquest without Revan's tactical leadership until a redeemed Revan defeated him, and the Star Forge, the source of their Sith fleet, was destroyed.

 Remnants of Revan's Sith Empire were reorganized into a loose alliance of soldiers, assassins, and fallen Jedi led by the Sith Triumvirate, a triad of Sith Lords consisting of Darth Traya, Revan's former teacher; Darth Nihilus, a fallen Jedi and survivor of the Mandalorian Wars; and Darth Sion, a veteran Sith warrior from Exar Kun's war.
 The three of them began a shadow war against the Jedi, with Nihilus using his power to absorb Force energies to wipe out an entire planet of Jedi refugees, while Sion led a contingent of assassins to hunt down the survivors.
 This First Jedi Purge brought the Jedi Order to the brink of extinction.
 The Triumvirate's downfall came about when Meetra Surik, a Jedi who was exiled after the Mandalorian Wars, returned to known space.
-She defeated the three Sith, and without the Sith leadership, and the destruction of their base of operations on Malachor V, the remaining Sith forces faded into obscurity.
+She defeated the three Sith, and without leadership and the destruction of their base of operations on Malachor V, the remaining Sith forces faded into obscurity.
 Surik's students were able to help the Jedi recover from the Triumvirate's purge.